 Tips to Making this Longevity Noodles Recipe for Lunar New Year

-But after the offerings, when it comes to consuming this lucky dish later on in the evening or late afternoon, anything goes as far as condiments are concerned, and individuals might douse fish sauce, chilli sauce or chilli oil onto the noodles.
+But after the offerings, when it comes to consuming this lucky dish later on in the evening or late afternoon, anything goes as far as condiments are concerned, and individuals might douse fish sauce, chilli sauce or chilli oil onto their noodles.

 In Australia, a longevity noodles recipe might have included the addition of lap cheong (Chinese sausage), perhaps even prawns, and maybe snow peas.
 The amount of soy sauces and oyster sauce are often more generous, resulting in a richer tasting and darker noodle.